 You don’t have to waste your time creating unnecessary ads and bidding on keywords that are not even relevant.
 With SKAGs, you will be forced to create ads that are relevant to your keywords which have a high chance of converting.

 Since ad groups are more structured and manageable in SKAGs, it is easy to filter keywords that are not needed in your campaign.
 That is why you are able to maximise the use of negative keywords with the SKAG approach.

 - Forces you to focus on what’s delivering results (conversions/sales)

-Imagine this, a user conducts a search query on Google, then Google gives him/her relevant ad messaging based on his/her search query.
-Because the ads are relevant to his/her search, he/she is most likely to click the ad (an increase in your click-through-rate).
-And if he/she clicks the ad, and that ad directs him/her to your landing page that is relevant to what he/she is looking for… then boom!
+Imagine this, a user conducts a search query on Google, then Google gives them relevant ad messaging based on their search query.
+Because the ads are relevant to their search, they're most likely to click the ad (an increase in your click-through-rate).
+And if they click the ad, and that ad directs them to your landing page that is relevant to what they're looking for… then boom!
 There goes your conversion.

-Moreover, this process gives your potential customer a smooth journey from search through conversion that is tailored to his/her needs.
+Moreover, this process gives your potential customer a smooth journey from search through conversion that is tailored to their needs.

 Benefits of using SKAGs in advertising your eCommerce store